XEZF-AM

 XEZF-AM is a radio station on 850 AM in Mexicali, Baja California, Mexico.
 It is owned by Grupo Audiorama and is known as Buenisiima with a grupera format.

 History

 XEZF received its first concession on November 27, 1963.
 It was owned by Miguel Vildosola Castro and sold by his successors to Silvia Lacarra Hinojosa in 1996.
-Hinojosa sold to Audiorama in 1998.
+Hinojosa sold to Radiorama in 1998.
+In 2001, the station began broadcasting grupera music under the name Sonido Banda, switching to English-language classic hits as Éxtasis 850 in 2003.
+A year later, the format was changed to Caribbean music as La ZF, with a second name change to La Más Picuda in 2006.

+In 2008, XEZF changed formats again to La Instrumental de Mexicali, which broadcast big band and instrumental music, and then La Rancherita Contenta, classic ranchera and current grupera music.
+In 2010, the Éxtasis Digital format returned.
+The station returned to grupera in 2014 as La Patrona before taking on the Ke Buena franchise later in the year.
+Audiorama dropped Televisa Radio franchises nationally in 2017, with XEZF becoming known as Buenisiima.